intel-analytics/ipex-llm/ppml/trusted-bigdata/README.md

 #### 1.2 Build Custom Image

-First, You need to generate your enclave key using the command below, and keep it safe for future remote attestations and to start SGX enclaves more securely.
+First, You need to generate your enclave key using the command below, preserving it securely for future remote attestations and the enhanced security of SGX enclave initiation .

-It will generate a file `enclave-key.pem` in `./custom-image`  directory, which will be your enclave key.
-To store the key elsewhere, modify the outputted file path.
+Generate a file `enclave-key.pem` in `./custom-image`  directory, serving as your enclave key.
+To designate an alternate storage location, modify the output file path.

 ```bash
 cd custom-image